Redskins cheerleaders felt forced to escort, entertain men during Costa Rica trip, report says

 Several Washington Redskins cheerleaders were reportedly forced to pose topless and act as escorts during a calendar photo shoot trip to Costa Rica in 2013.

-Three-dozen cheerleaders made the trip to Occidental Grand Papagayo, an adults-only resort, for the photo shoot, the New York Times reported Wednesday.
-The women were reportedly forced to pose topless and others wore body paint, though the near-nude photos were never published.
+Three dozen cheerleaders made the trip to Occidental Grand Papagayo, an adults-only resort, for the photo shoot, and according to The New York Times they were forced to pose topless and wearing body paint.

 The Redskins had also invited sponsors – all male – to the photo shoot and nine of the cheerleaders were chosen to act as personal escorts to a nightclub later that night, the Times reported.